Opinion | Republican voter suppression kicks into high gear

 None of that has anything to do with “transparency,” but it’s an accurate description of the problem as Republicans see it.
 Conservative faith in the integrity of elections has indeed never been lower, because conservatives have come to believe that elections Democrats win are fraudulent by definition, and since Democrats recently won key elections, the system must therefore be lacking in integrity.

-This belief is not just the province of gullible retirees watching hour upon hour of Fox and Newsmax every night.
+This belief is not just the province of gullible retirees watching hour upon hour of Fox News and Newsmax every night.
 It extends all the way up to the Supreme Court, where Justice Clarence Thomas just wrote a dissent recycling inaccurate claims about mail ballots being rife with fraud.
 It goes to Republican congressional leaders who won’t admit that President Biden won the 2020 election fair and square.

 Cuccinelli is being joined by former Georgia senator Kelly Loeffler, who apparently took two lessons from her defeat in the recent runoff election: Too few Republicans turned out to vote, and too many Democrats did.